junjunguo/junjunguo.github.io/_posts/articles/2015-02-27-javafx-use-css-to-define-color.md

 JavaFX delivers many options for developers to decide how to implement their GUI.

-1. Java Class: all can be done in a standard Java Class.
+1. Java Class: all can be done in the standard Java Class.

-2. FXML: The FXML scripting language and be used to separate the user interface and the back-end logic.
-UI can be presented in FXML and application logic can be write in Java code.
+2. FXML: The FXML scripting language can be used to separate the user interface and the back-end logic.
+UI can be presented in FXML and write application logic in Java code.
     * JavaFX scene builder: Can be used to define your UI.

 3. CSS: Cascading Style Sheets can be used to separate appearance and style.